furyhawk/object_detection/README.md

 - Currently only the Ultralytics backend is wired.
 The structure allows adding other backends (e.g., Hugging Face DETR) later.
 - Roboflow export format should be `yolov8` to include a `data.yaml` compatible with Ultralytics.
+- For CVAT, both YOLO and COCO exports are supported; YOLO is recommended for easiest setup.
+If no `data.yaml` exists, we'll try to create one based on the images/labels layout.